 Most auto lenders will not lend to someone with a 356 score.
-If you are able to get approved for an auto loan with a 356 score, it will be costly.
-If you can raise your credit score, it will be much easier to get a car.
+If you are able to get approved for a car loan with a 356 score, it will be costly.
+The average credit score needed for car loans can vary.
+However, if you can raise your credit score, getting a car will be much easier.

 See also: 6 Best Auto Loans for Bad Credit

 A poor credit score often reflects a history of credit mistakes or errors.
 For example, you may have some missed payments, charges offs, foreclosures, and even a bankruptcy showing up on your credit report.
 It’s also possible that you simply haven’t built credit at all.
 No credit is pretty much the same as bad credit.

 Here are five ways to improve your 356 credit score: